7RU7H/Archive/Tools/Content-Discovery-Tools/FFUF-Cheatsheet.md

 #### Fuzzing for VHosts

+Vhosts != Sub domains:
+- Vhosts is subdomain hosted on the same server and has the same IP as the host domain
+	- Vhosts may or may not have public Public DNS records
+- Sub domain is a name server record Parent DNS server and has its own DNS server as child to the parent domain.

 [To match the output of wfuzz at 5:20](https://www.youtube.com/watch?v=U-2nI6wSPOE&t=46s) at
 ```bash
 ffuf -u http://mydomain.com -H "Host: FUZZ.mydomain.com" -c -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-5000.txt:FUZZ  -fl $checkToFilter --mc all
 ```

 #### Fuzzing for Subdomains

+Vhosts != Sub domains:
+- Vhosts is subdomain hosted on the same server and has the same IP as the host domain
+	- Vhosts may or may not have public Public DNS records
+- Sub domain is a name server record Parent DNS server and has its own DNS server as child to the parent domain.
 ```bash
 ffuf -u http://mydomain.com -c -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-5000.txt -H 'Host: FUZZ.mydomain.com' -fs 0
 ```